Community Services for Older People by Sahaja Bali Foundation

 Intergenerational Action and Synergy

-On Sunday (31/03/2024), coinciding with the first anniversary of the Sahaja Dharma Sejahtera Foundation, Social Service activities were held in Banjar Angligan, Timpag Village, Kerambitan District, Tabanan Regency.
-This social service activity presented several doctors and students from the Nursing Science Program at Institut Teknologi dan Kesehatan Bali (ITEKES Bali).
-The activity opened with remarks from Kelihan Banjar Angligan, which were then followed by remarks from Dr.dr.l Gusti Putu Suka Aryana, Sp.PD-KGer, as chairman of the Sahaja Foundation.
-The implementation of this social service took the form of counseling regarding personal hygiene as well as health checks, including blood pressure and blood sugar tests, along with consultations by doctors.
+On Sunday (31/03/2024), coinciding with the first anniversary of the Sahaja Bali Foundation, a social service activity was held in Banjar Angligan, Timpag Village, Kerambitan District, Tabanan Regency.
+This activity featured several doctors and students from the Nursing Science Program at the Bali Institute of Technology and Health (ITEKES Bali).
+The event opened with remarks from the traditional community leader of Banjar Angligan, followed by a speech from Dr. dr. Gusti Putu Suka Aryana, Sp.PD-KGer, as Chairman of the Sahaja Bali Foundation.

 About the Author